Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-There has been common belief for many years, that docking a three-day old puppy's tail was a painless procedure due to the puppy's immature nervous system.
-This justification derived from the belief that as altricial species, day-old puppies would not feel pain due to lack of mielinization.
-Animals considered to be altricial are those which at birth are immature, and therefore, totally dependent on their mothers.
-Cats, dogs and human beings are all considered to be altricial species.
+There has been the common belief for many years that docking a three-day-old puppy's tail is a painless procedure due to the puppy's immature nervous system.
+This justification stemmed from the belief that as altricial species, day-old puppies would not feel pain due to lack of myelinization.
+Animals considered to be altricial are those which, at birth, are immature and therefore totally dependent on their mothers.
+Cats, dogs, and humans are all considered to be altricial species.

-At the opposite side of the spectrum, are precocial species which are quite independent at birth.
-These animals see, hear and can often even stand up, just minutes after being born.
-Calves, foals, baby ducks and turkeys are good examples of precocial species.
+On the opposite side of the spectrum are precocial species which are quite independent at birth.
+These animals see, hear, and can often even stand up just minutes after being born.
+Calves, foals, baby ducks, and turkeys are good examples of precocial species.

-Australian veterinarian Robert K. Wansbrough explains, in an article published in the Australian Veterinary Journal, that anatomical studies demonstrate that pain in day old puppies would be actually more than in an adult dog due to the way impulses are sent through the puppy's unmyelinated fibers.
-Their slower conduction due to incomplete myelination, is offset by the shorter interneuronal and neuromusvcular distances the impulse has to travel, therefore, creating greater pain due to the pup's undeveloped inhibitory pain pathways.
-Dr. Robert further explains that cutting through muscles, tendons, nerves, bones or cartilages, would result in intense pain to a level that would never be allowed to be inflicted on a human being!
+Australian veterinarian Robert K. Wansbrough explains, in an article published in the Australian Veterinary Journal, that anatomical studies demonstrate that pain in day-old puppies would be actually more than in an adult dog due to the way impulses are sent through the puppy's unmyelinated fibers.
+Their slower conduction due to incomplete myelination is offset by the shorter interneuronal and neuromuscular distances the impulse has to travel, therefore, creating greater pain due to the pup's undeveloped inhibitory pain pathways.
+Dr. Wansbrough further explains that cutting through muscles, tendons, nerves, bones or cartilages would result in intense pain to a level that would never be allowed to be inflicted on a human being!